-If there is an unexplained absence, parents / carers will receive an InTouch message by 10am asking them to inform us of a reason for their absence by 11am.
+If there is an unexplained absence, parents / carers will receive an email by 10.00am asking them to inform us of a reason for their absence by 11am.
 If no communication has been received, we will call parents / carers, as appropriate.
-In the case of students who we have identified as vulnerable, a priority phone call, directly to the student or parent, will be made by 10am.

-Where students and families require support to improve attendance, we are able to create a personalised plan, including support from internal and external agencies.
-Ultimately, our goal is for all students to regularly attend school to maximise their chances of fulfilling and exceeding their potential.
+Where pupils and families require support to improve attendance, we can create a personalised plan, including support from internal and external agencies.
+Ultimately, our goal is for all pupils to regularly attend school to maximise their chances of fulfilling and exceeding their potential.